rsms/move/README.md

       print hello {name: "John"}
     }

-Move compiles directly to optimized JavaScript which can run on almost any computer (in a web browser or a virtual machine like Node.js).
+Move compiles directly to optimized JavaScript which can run on almost any computer (in a web browser or a runtime like Node.js).

 ## Installing and using Move